-Command Description ENABLE CHECKS Permits checking of parameter values specified with the SET command.
+Command Description CONTINUE Resumes the boot procedure.
+DISABLE CHECKS Inhibits checking of parameter values specified with the SET command.
+ENABLE CHECKS Permits checking of parameter values specified with the SET command.
 HELP Displays a summary of the SYSBOOT commands on the terminal screen.
 SET parameter-name Establishes the value of a system parameter.
 SET/STARTUP Sets the name of the system startup command procedure.
 SHOW [parameter] Displays active, current, default, maximum, and minimum values for specific parameters.
 (Use qualifiers to display characteristics of parameters grouped by categories.)
 USE [file-spec] Specifies a parameter file to be used as a source of values.
 You must enter the entire file specification, including device and directory; you cannot specify a logical name.
 USE DEFAULT Specifies that default values be used for all parameters.

-For examples of conversational booting, see Section B.6.9 (page 219) and Section B.6.12 (page 220).
+For examples of conversational booting, see Section B.6.9 (page 216) and Section B.6.12 (page 217).